alansill/omnia/docs/source/Roles/Telemetry/index.rst

 .. note::

-    * Depending on the type of telemetry initiated, the following groups are required:
+    * Depending on the type of telemetry initiated, include the following groups in the inventory:

-        * omnia_telemetry: manager, compute
+        * omnia_telemetry: manager, compute, [optional] login

         * idrac_telemetry: idrac

     * If you would like a local backup of the timescaleDB used to store telemetry data, `click here <../Utils/timescaledb_utility.html>`_.

 After initiation, new iDRACs can be added for ``idrac_telemetry`` acquisition by running the following commands: ::